federico-razzoli/Mariadb_connector_fortran/README.md

 It can use to connect to Mariadb, MySQL, Oracle

-Download newest dll file here for windows OS:
+Download newest Mariadb client connector/C (dll file) here for windows OS :

 https://mariadb.com/kb/en/mariadb-connector-c/